-Learn about the various types of topical pain medications available for pain relief.
+Learn about the various types of topical pain medicines available for pain relief.
 Can they ease your arthritis pain?By Mayo Clinic Staff

-After an especially active weekend of hiking or work around the yard, your joints might continue to hurt even though you take your usual arthritis pain medication.
-Reluctant to pop another pill, you might wonder whether using a joint cream could dull the pain.
+After an active weekend of hiking or work around the yard, joints might continue to hurt even after taking arthritis pain medicine.
+Don't want to take another pill?
+Maybe a joint cream can dull the pain.

 How do these products work?
 Can they relieve arthritis pain?